If you’ve ever asked yourself “How does a 401(k) work?”, this post is for you. But first, how would you like free money?

 A 401(k) is one of the best investments.
 It’s literally free money that piles up and earns more for you year after year.
 Set it up once, and you can retire earlier and live better when you do.

-Retirement accounts offer huge benefits IF — that’s a big if by the way — you agree to save over the long-term.
+Retirement accounts offer huge benefits because you are agreeing to save over the long-term.

 To show you what I mean, we need to first look at your typical paycheck.